 (A) Grading: All streets, roads, and alleys shall meet specifications of the Kentucky Department of Highways or those contained in "General Provisions for the Design and Construction of Roadways in Nelson County" whichever is more stringent.
 Deviation from the standard due to special topographical conditions will be allowed only with the special approval of the County Road Supervisor or City Engineer as appropriate.
-(B) Pavement Specifications for Streets: The subdivider shall provide street pavements which shall be designed to carry the expected traffic loads and which shall conform with the Kentucky Department of Highways' current standard specifications or those contained in "General Provisions for Design and Construction of Roadways in Nelson County" for concrete pavements or for bituminous pavement.
+(B) Pavement Specifications for Streets: The subdivider shall provide street pavements which shall be designed to carry the expected traffic loads and which shall conform with the Kentucky Department of Highways' current standard specifications, the latest revision of the City of Bardstown's Pavement Design Guide, the "General Provisions for Design and Construction of Roadways in Nelson County" or the standards as adopted by the local jurisdiction where the work will be performed.
 Loose aggregate will not be considered a completed pavement.
-The pavement structure for roadways shall have at a minimum, six (6) inches of dense graded aggregate, three (3) inches of asphalt base course, and a one (1) inch asphalt surface course.
-In areas with soils identified as having "slight or moderate slopes" limitations for streets and parking lots in subdivisions in Table 7 of the "Soil Survey for Nelson County" a minimum pavement structure of six (6) inches of dense graded aggregate, two (2) inches of asphalt base course, and one (1) inch asphalt surface course.
-Any road with a 6\2\1 pavement structure is subject to an extended time period (5 years) where the pavement structure is covered by a performance bond.
 Use of concrete roads or any other deviation from this minimum standard is allowed and shall be designed and submitted by a registered engineer for approval by the County or City Engineer.
+Amended 5-22-2018.